Wednesday’s ‘General Hospital’ Spoilers: Nelle Tells Michael She’s Ready To Tell The Truth As Brad Squirms

 Whatever it is that Nelle tells Michael, General Hospital spoilers suggest that it may prompt an angry outburst from him.
 As The Inquisitr previously noted, the weekly sneak peek teased that Michael will lunge at Brad and shove him for some reason.

-It appears that this all happens within the same encounter and viewers will see at least some of it during Wednesday’s show.
+It appears that this all happens within the same encounter, and viewers will see at least some of it during Wednesday’s show.
 Could it be that Nelle perhaps tells Michael something about Brad supporting her?
 It seems likely that whatever she says will be delivered in such a way that it infuriates Michael while serving as a warning to Brad to toe the line in terms of what she wants from him.

 Soap Central points out that Brad will be stressed this week as he faces pressure from all sides.
 Not only is he wary of what Nelle might do, but he’s now facing an angry Michael, a suspicious Lucas, and questions from Curtis later this week.